thedjnK/qtmgmt/README.md

 ## Preface

-Note that qtmgmt is currently in the process of being developed for an initial release, the code is not considered stable, and must be built from source.
+Note that qtmgmt is currently in the process of being developed for an initial release, the code is not considered stable and only pre-release test versions are available for download.

 ## About